 I’ve done a number of shows at Northampton’s Oxbow Gallery, most recently “Friends & Family”—a collection of portraits made over the last forty years.
 At Gross McCleaf I’m currently exhibiting paintings from Vermont, Arizona, Italy and Ireland.
 Right now I’m preparing landscapes to exhibit at Bowery Gallery in March, 2019.

-I still feel all my work is ahead of me.
+I feel like all of my work is still in front of me.